 When to Plant Seeds

-Depending on planting calendar, time to plant seeds varies with regions.
-Probable time should be between late January and early March.
-You will count the expected date of last spring frost and subtract six to eight weeks from it and sow seeds accordingly.
+Depending on the planting calendar, the time to plant seeds varies with regions.
+The probable time should be between late January and early March.
+You will count the expected date of the last spring frost and subtract six to eight weeks from it and sow seeds accordingly.

 Starting Seeds Indoors